Both men and women can fall victim to a lack of libido at some point during their adult lives.

 Smoking.
 This can not only damage your lungs but can also affect blood flow and general repair of the body.
 The smell of a smoking partner is also very off putting if you don't smoke yourself.

+Stress.
 This can have a negative effect on both male and female libido, as can anxiety, depression and lack of sleep.
 Sleep is absolutely vital to repair, rebalance and regulate hormonal production, so ensure you get plenty of sleep to stay on top of your game.
 You can also try increasing your daily intake of magnesium – 'the anti-stress mineral' which helps relax muscles and improves flexibility and tones blood vessels – vital for a healthy libido.